 Sue howls with laughter.
-I have to pause the DVD: her giggling fit is worse than Sarah Sutton’s.
+In fact I have to pause the DVD because her giggling fit is even worse than Sarah Sutton’s.

 Sue: Well, if you say so… No, wait, what?

 Sue: I’ve got it.
-They’ve travelled back to the time of the dinosaurs and this spaceship is the thing that wipes them out.
+They’ve travelled back to the time of the dinosaurs, and this is the spaceship that wipes them out.
 That’s very clever, actually.

 The Doctor tries to lock onto the freighter.

 Sue: Come on, Doctor!
 Materialise around Adric!
 That’s what Matt Smith would do.
-Wait!
 Oh no!
 Adric is the only one capable of doing that at the moment.
-Oh shit.
+Oh shit…